AbhinavUtkarsh/3D-Anomaly-Detection/README.md

 1. Introduction of PointNet and PointNet++ for preliminary 3D modality feature extraction, marking a shift towards deep learning techniques.
 2. Deployment of a super-resolution Signed Distance Field (SDF) Network to refine the extraction of 3D features, enhancing the network’s spatial understanding.

-3. Integration of a noising and patching process, devised to enrich the learning of local geometries within high resolution point clouds.
+3. Integration of a noising and patching process, devised to enrich the learning of local geometries within high-resolution point clouds.

 4. Reworking of the final feature aggregation module, enabling a three-stage rich feature fusion.

-5. Substitution of the pre-trained ResNet 2D backbone with NasNet, selected for its superior performance in anomaly detection contexts.
+5. Substitution of the pretrained ResNet 2D backbone with NasNet, selected for its superior performance in anomaly detection contexts.

-For more details regarding the implementation here is our [report]().
+For more details regarding the implementation, here is our [report]().
 ## Cloning & Setup

 1. Clone our GitHub repo: